-The imagined future Quantum AI world and the related race for quantum both feed into the race itself, giving it its momentum, accelerating and intensifying it through research and potential and actual usages.
+The imagined future quantum-AI world and the related race for quantum both feed into the race itself, giving it its momentum, accelerating and intensifying it, through research and potential and actual usages envisioned.

 This is also one of the conclusions reached by the consensual, conservative and very cautious latest report by the U.S. National Academies of Sciences, Quantum Computing: Progress and Prospects, published in December 2018.
 Sponsored by the Office of the Director of National Intelligence, the report concludes that